-

 Insurance and reinsurance companies also are required by the OJK to establish an internal solvency target of at least 120% of MMBR, which must be met at all times, and are prohibited from paying dividends or providing compensation that may result in failure to meet the required internal solvency target.

-- prohibition on marketing insurance products for certain business lines;
+iii. prohibition on marketing insurance products for certain business lines;

-- prohibition on shareholders, controllers, directors, or commissioners, or their equivalents, in the company becoming shareholders, controllers, directors, or commissioners, or their equivalent, in a cooperative or joint venture legal entity in an insurance company.
+v. prohibition on the company or its shareholders, controllers, directors, or commissioners, or their equivalents, in the company becoming shareholders, controllers, directors, or commissioners, or their equivalent in a cooperative or joint venture legal entity or holding an executive position under the board of directors or its equivalent in a cooperative or in an insurance company.

 What are the minimum capital requirements?